pykern package

 any_param=(1, int, 'A parameter with a default'),

-needed=pkconfig.Required(int, 'A parameter with a default'),
+needed=pkconfig.Required(int, 'A parameter without a default'),

 )